 The hardware provided may be used to control elevator halves with 1 or 2 servos.
-Or the hardware can be used with 1 elevator servo and 1 rudder servo in a push-pull configuration.

 Before you cut any covering on the elevator make sure you have the correct half.
 If you cut open the servo pocket in the left of the fuselage make sure you are working with the left elevator.